-CFIS students in Grades 6 and 9 showed strong academic performance on Alberta Education's standardized tests.
-The June 2024 Provincial Achievement Test (PAT) results for these grades align closely with both previous years' outcomes and the school's three-year average.
+CFIS students in Grades 6 and 9 continue to show strong academic performance on Alberta Education's standardized tests.
+The June 2024 Provincial Achievement Test (PAT) results for

 The tables below show the percentages of Grade 6 and 9 CFIS students who met the Acceptable Standard and the Standard of Excellence on the June 2024 PATs, as well as the provincial averages for those same standards.
 It is important to note that with the introduction of the new Alberta Curriculum in Grade 6 Mathematics and English Language Arts and Literature, students did not write the PAT.